Case Study

 Overview

 Exo Handling is an AI-powered operations workflow for non-scheduled aviation ground handling and flight-management teams.
-It was built as an experiment/exercise in how far a complete application could be pushed when OpenAI GPT-5.4 is used as the primary build partner instead of only as a chatbot or code assistant.
+It shows how OpenAI GPT-5.4 can be used as a primary build partner to frame, design, implement, and iterate a credible operational product shaped around real workflow complexity.

-The result was not a mockup or a deck.
-It was a working system with customer-facing agents over WhatsApp, voice, and email, a shared case-management workspace, vendor confirmation workflows, and an internal Ops Copilot that can read case state, answer grounded questions, follow up with customers, and propose improvements to customer agents.
+The result was not a mockup, deck, or isolated AI assistant.
+It was a working system with customer-facing intake over WhatsApp, voice, and email, a shared case-management workspace, vendor confirmation workflows, and an internal Ops Copilot that can read case state, answer grounded operational questions, follow up with customers, and propose improvements to customer agents.

 - multi-channel customer intake instead of a single demo chat